 Coconut oil is solid at room temperature.
 For this recipe, I found it easier to use in the melted form.
 Simply pop a scant 1/2 cup solid coconut oil into the microwave for less than a minute and you will have approximately 1/4 cup liquid coconut oil.

 We used an organic real maple syrup, which has a distinctly different flavor than “regular” syrup.
 I loved how well it complemented the pancake.
 I also my pancakes with only salted amish butter, similar to how I eat banana bread.
 They are delicious both ways!
-My husband added our homemade plum syrup which has an almost bitter bite to it… he found the contrasting kick to really compliment the sweet pancake.
+My husband added our homemade plum syrup which has an almost bitter bite to it… he found the contrasting kick to really complement the sweet pancake.